 Sleep apnea is a common sleep disorder that causes your breathing to stop and start while you sleep.
-People with sleep apnea may not realize they have it, but it can lead to serious health issues if left untreated.
-This condition can disrupt sleep, leading to fatigue and other health problems.
+Some patients with sleep apnea don’t realize they have it, but it can cause serious health issues without treatment.
+This condition can disrupt sleep, cause daily fatigue and moodiness, and other health problems.

 Common Signs of Sleep Apnea

-- Loud Snoring: Many people with sleep apnea snore loudly, often interrupted by silence as they stop breathing.
+- Loud Snoring: Many patients with sleep apnea snore loudly, often interrupted by silence as they stop breathing.

-- Excessive Daytime Sleepiness: If you find yourself feeling tired during the day, even after a full night’s sleep, this could be a sign.
+- Excessive Daytime Sleepiness: Feeling tired during the day even after a full night’s sleep.

 - Morning Headaches: Waking up with headaches is another potential symptom of sleep apnea.

-- Difficulty Concentrating: Sleep apnea can affect your ability to focus, leading to issues at school or work.
+- Difficulty Concentrating: Sleep apnea can affect your ability to focus.

-- Irritability: Feeling more moody or irritable than usual can also be a sign of sleep disruption caused by sleep apnea.
+- Irritability: Feeling more moody or irritable than usual.

 Risk Factors for Sleep Apnea